 Pease, J.A. see Gainford, Lord

-This is a small collection of ‘Report on departmental trading and operating costs and results of department stores’ (also known as Annual statistical reports) for 1949, and 1961-1978.
+This is a collection of papers from the ‘Report on departmental trading and operating costs and results of department stores’ (also known as Annual statistical reports) for 1949, and 1961-1978.

 Royal Commission on Local Government in England (1966-1969)